esahmohammed/configure-ad/README.md

 </p>

 <p>
 The request is timing out due to the firewall.
 On DC-1's local Windows firewall, we must activate ICMPv4 to fix issue.
 Utilizing Microsoft Remote Desktop, log in to DC-1, begin by selecting Start and Windows Administrative Tool, and then select Windows Defender Firewall with Advanced Security -Inbound rules.
 Additionally, enable the two inbound rules for Core Networking Diagnostics ICMPv4 by locating it in the list of protocols.
-Finally, log back into Client-1, and the command line will begin to successfully ping DC-1.
 </p>
 <br />